Masetto96/ai-amg/README.md

 ## Ideas
 - Find alternatives to extract valence and arousal from EEG (*for later*)
 - Use suspended chords for neutral valence
+- Experiment with launching clips rather than deleting notes and adding new one